Conversation between God and I before Lent began:

 Me: wait, what?!

-God: It's stealing precious time away from those you love.
+God: It's stealing precious time away from those you love, and I miss you.

 Me: ...I have no words...